-Following his success with the City development sides, Vieira was appointed in his current role as manager of Manchester City’s sister club New York City where he has coached the likes of Frank Lampard, Andrea Pirlo and David Villa.
+Following his success with the City development sides, Vieira was appointed as manager of Manchester City’s sister club New York City where he coached the likes of Frank Lampard, Andrea Pirlo and David Villa.

 Vieira’s first full season in the MLS was deemed a huge success and he guided his side to second place in the Eastern Conference and reached their first ever play-off.

 He improved on this position in his second season and led his New York City side to a second place finish in the combined MLS standings.

 With his stock rising, Vieira was amongst the leading contenders to replace outgoing manager Arsene Wenger at Arsenal at the end of the 2017/18 season but he lost out to Unai Emery.